Aliases for SIGLEC8 Gene

 GeneCards Summary for SIGLEC8 Gene

-SIGLEC8 (Sialic Acid Binding Ig-Like Lectin 8) is a Protein Coding gene.
-GO annotations related to this gene include carbohydrate binding and transmembrane signaling receptor activity.
-An important paralog of this gene is SIGLEC5.
+SIGLEC8 (Sialic Acid Binding Ig Like Lectin 8) is a Protein Coding gene.
+Diseases associated with SIGLEC8 include Eosinophilic Gastritis and Chronic Inducible Urticaria.
+Among its related pathways are Innate Immune System and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and carbohydrate binding.
+An important paralog of this gene is SIGLEC12.

-Putative adhesion molecule that mediates sialic-acid dependent binding to cells.
+Putative adhesion molecule that mediates sialic-acid dependent binding to red blood cells (PubMed:10856141, PubMed:10625619).
 Preferentially binds to alpha-2,3-linked sialic acid.
 Also binds to alpha-2,6-linked sialic acid.
-The sialic acid recognition site may be masked by cis interactions with sialic acids on the same cell surface
+The sialic acid recognition site may be masked by cis interactions with sialic acids on the same cell surface (PubMed:10625619).
+Recognizes simultaneously epitopes having a terminal N-acetylneuraminic acid (sialic acid) and an underlying 6-O-sulfated galactose.
+Preferentially binds to Gal-6-sulfated sialyl-Lewis X glycan epitopes (PubMed:27357658).